FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 SCREENSHOT

-You can also click on the task to view the crafting recipe.
+You can also click on the task to view the crafting recipe or any other extra information about the task.

 SCREENSHOT/GIF